 Chuck Lorre, executive producer and co-creator of Mom, certainly could have written an original sitcom theme song, had he wanted to.
 In fact, he’s already done it.
 Before turning to writing and producing some of television’s funniest and most successful sitcoms, Lorre started out as a guitarist and songwriter, giving Blondie’s Debbie Harry a hit with his song “French Kissing in the USA,” and later inking and producing the original tune for the animated series Teenage Mutant Ninja Turtles.

 I spoke with Chuck Lorre about the decision to put classical music in prime time.
-The following interview has been edited for clarity.
+The following interview has been edited for brevity and clarity.

 AGREE: Have you gotten a lot of calls from classical music stations to talk about Glinka and the classical music in Mom?